Wondering if you're eligible for summer financial aid?

 Am I Eligible to Receive Financial Aid In Summer?

-I withdrew in Fall 2017 and/or Spring 2018, and have been readmitted for Fall 2018. - Yes, you are eligible to receive Summer financial aid.
+I withdrew in Fall 2018 and/or Spring 2019, and have been readmitted for Fall 2019. - Yes, you are eligible to receive Summer financial aid if you you were making Financial Aid Satisfactory Academic Progress prior to leaving Berkeley.

 I have completed all my degree requirements but I have not put myself on the degree list.
 No- because you are done with your program, you are not eligible to receive Summer financial aid.